mic-/neo-myth-menu/trunk/N64/NeoN64Menu/readme.txt

 When the menu in either the N64 menu flash or the GBA menu flash find that file, they will boot it, assuming it to be the most up to date version.
-This is the easiest way to handle minor updates - put v1.8 in the N64 menu flash and then any new updates on the SD card.
+This is the easiest way to handle minor updates - put v1.9 in the N64 menu flash and then any new updates on the SD card.

 You can replace the splash, browser, and loading images by placing your own images in the "/.menu/n64/images" directory.
-The images should be named "splash.jpg", "browser.jpg", and "loading.jpg", and they should be jpeg images 320 pixels wide by 240 lines tall.
+The images should be named "splash.jpg" or "splash.png", "browser.jpg" or "browser.png", and "loading.jpg" or "loading.png", and they should be jpeg/png images 320 pixels wide by 240 lines tall.
 You can have any or all of them.
 Images not included in the directory will use the default image.
+If you have both png and jpg images, the png image will be used.

+Starting with v1.9, boxart is supported in the menu.
+You must place the sprites from the boxart archive into "/.menu/n64/boxart" or you will only get the default boxart image.

 ========================================================================